We offer a variety of services to support research and learning:

 Duplication Services

-Do you need copies of materials from our collections for reference or publication?
 You may photograph or download most collection materials for personal use.
-For a fee, we can also provide photocopies or publication-quality reproductions.
+For a fee, we provide photocopies and publication-quality reproductions.
+Please review our pricing and licensing guides for more information.

 Restrictions